 Each unit consists of one ordinary share, one right and one redeemable warrant.
 Each right entitles the holder thereof to receive one-tenth (1/10) of one ordinary share upon the consummation of an initial business combination.
-Each warrant entitles the holder to purchase one ordinary share exercisable at \$11.50 per share, subject to adjustment as described in this prospectus.
+Each warrant entitles the holder to purchase one-half (1/2) of one ordinary share exercisable at \$11.50 per full share, subject to adjustment as described in this prospectus.
+Pursuant to the warrant agreement, a warrantholder may exercise its warrants only for a whole number of shares.
+This means that only an even number of warrants may be exercised at any given time by a warrantholder.
+For example, if a warrant holder holds one warrant to purchase one-half (1⁄2) of one share, such warrant shall not be exercisable.
+If a warrantholder holds two warrants, such warrants will be exercisable for one share.